-As detailed in Figure 27, the vast majority of the Wight-Barfleur Reef SAC consists of Annex I reef: rocky.
-The VMS data (Figure 28) shows bottom towed gear activity is taking place over the protected reef feature and given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gears on rock and reef features MMO conclude this interaction will result in an adverse effect on site integrity.
+As detailed in Figure 27, the vast majority of the Wight-Barfleur Reef MPA consists of Annex I reef: rocky.
+The VMS data (Figure 28) shows bottom towed gear activity is taking place over the protected reef feature.
+Given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gear on rock and reef features, MMO conclude this interaction may result in an adverse effect on site integrity.
+Therefore management has been proposed via the proposed Marine Protected Area Bottom Towed Fishing Gear Byelaw 2023 to remove the interaction.